 Did I mention that our generation Z fall for authenticity?

 TikTok roadmap now plans to split the ad revenue with influencers.
-As an appreciation to their creative efforts, such encouragement would definitely keep creators to produce more quality contents and engage fanbase.
+As an appreciation for their creative efforts, such encouragement would definitely keep creators producing more quality contents and engaging their fanbase.

 TikTok is soon to launch a competitive advertising format with a call-to-action (CTA) button that links social influencers to marketers.
 A sharing program was proposed to give creators 20% of ad sales, though this is not yet officially set.